What is sheltered housing?

 If you're buying a leasehold property, check the lease to see if there are any restrictions in case you want to sell the property or leave it to a relative in your will.
 You should also see if there are any exit fees if you decide to sell it, or if the occupancy changes.
 The Leasehold Advisory Service has more information on things to consider.

 If you’re considering moving into sheltered housing, it’s a good idea to contact your local council for a free care needs assessment.
 This looks at what care you need and what might help you, including how suitable your accommodation is.
 For more information, see our factsheet First steps in getting help with your care needs.

 If your assessment shows that you could benefit from living in sheltered housing, you may be able to get help from the council with your care costs.
 You will have a separate financial assessment to decide this.

 Some sheltered housing schemes provide more support than others, and costs will vary depending on the area and the services offered.
-When approaching schemes, make sure you ask plenty of questions and pay a visit.
+Make sure you ask plenty of questions and pay a visit to any schemes you're considering.
 Make a list of what you want to ask – for example:

-- costs and service charges – what is included and what costs extra?
+- what is included in the service charges and what costs extra?

 - is there parking space, and what are the transport links like?

-- any rules you need to be aware of – for example, about pets
+- any rules you need to be aware of?
+For example, can you bring your pets?

 - what communal facilities and opportunities for socialising are there?